-Enjoy a free leisurely paddle along the Algonquin Park shores of Couples Resorts' Galeairy Lake to view the fall colours.
+Enjoy a free leisurely tour along the shores of Galeairy Lake and take in the beauty and subtle hues of Algonquin's spring colours

-The Couples Resort offers complimentary bike rentals as well as bike maps for four trails.
+The Couples Resort offers Mountain bike rentals as well as bike maps for four trails.
 Each of the trails are rated easy for all to enjoy.

 If you have your own Road Bikes there is a new 2-meter 2-way wide Bike Path alongside the Highway 60, over rolling hills and along lakes.
 Total length 150 km if you go 75 km on the Right side of the Road on the way out and back on the left side of the Road on the way back.
 But if you go 1 km out and 1 km back that is good to start for many of us.